-9.1.3 Realigning Golden Bar Road
+10.1.3 Realigning Golden Bar Road

 The planned new route of the Golden Bar Road intersection with the Macraes - Dunback Road traverses mostly lower-value ecological areas.
-The exception is 0.1 ha of narrow-leaved tussock grassland and threes small ephemeral wetlands within the buffer area.
+The exception is 0.1 ha of narrow-leaved tussock grassland within the footprint and three small ephemeral wetlands within the buffer area.
 The effects on the tussock grassland will be incorporated into the tussock offset and the potential effects of road construction on the ephemeral wetlands in the 100 m buffer will be managed by including a requirement to avoid sediment during development of the road engineering design.

-9.1.4 Isolating high ecological value areas in the Buffer
+10.1.4 Isolating high ecological value areas in the Buffer